politics-rewired/politics-rewired.github.io/careers/full-stack-software-engineer.md

 Full time employees — base rate of \$5k/month (\$60k/year) with health, vision, and dental insurance.
 We cover 100% of premiums on a low-deductible plan.
 Additionally, members receive shares of quarterly profit distributions.

+The salary is at $60k because that's what the current members have decided allows them to live comfortably while spending our client's money responsibly and staying oriented towards the long-term growth and survival of the company.
+If this is an issue for you, let us know!

 ## The Product

 Assemble is a powerful new way of interacting with organizer data, providing the flexibility